Do you have a Workplace drug testing policy?

-- Recognizing that drug and alcohol abuse pose a direct and significant threat to this goal, [Your Company] is committed to ensuring a substance-free working environment for all of its employees.
+- Recognizing that drug and alcohol abuse poses a direct and significant threat to this goal, [Your Company] is committed to ensuring a substance-free working environment for all of its employees.

 - [Your Company] therefore strictly prohibits the illicit use, possession, sale, conveyance, distribution, or manufacture of illegal drugs, intoxicants, or controlled substances in any amount or in any manner.

 - In addition, [Your Company] strictly prohibits the abuse of alcohol or prescription drugs.

 - Any violation of this policy will result in adverse employment action up to and including dismissal and referral for criminal prosecution.